vanestw/Tanner-Van-Es/README.md

 git clone <the url you copied from your Forked repo>
 ```

+***Some IDEs will prompt you when they detect that you are in a Git repository, and if you allow the IDE, it will help abstract some of these command-line commands and run them for you through the graphical user interface.
+Depending on the IDE the rest of the readme might not be applicable***

 If you then type `ls` into PowerShell, you should see the name of your Forked repository.
 Awesome!

 Now you have a local copy of the codebase on your machine, and it can be opened via your favorite IDE; navigate to the ClassProject directory like you would any directory and start the project.
 You can now begin freely working on your code.